Friday marked our second of four days at Jets training camp in Cortland, New York. Here’s some impressions from what I saw on defense today.

 The point is that this merry go round will keep going around until something is made official.

 Join us at 2:00pm ET for our weekly TJB chat.

-In order to access the room, you must now sign up for a chatzy account at Chatzy.com – click where it says log in/sign up in the top right hand corner.
+In order to access the room, you must now sign up for a chatzy account at chatzy.com – click where it says log in/sign up in the top right hand corner.
 Obviously if you registered already, you can log into your existing account.
-You will then be able to access the room at the usual address – Chatzy.com/TJB where this week’s password is goodsonfriday.
+You will then be able to access the room at the usual address – Chatzy.com/TJB where this week’s password is pompomwaving.